baorlys/BaoLy-YPP3/Database design/8WeekSQLChallenge/Markdown/Case Study #2 - Pizza Runner.md

 GROUP BY registraion_week
 ```

-1. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?
+**2 - What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?**

 ```sql
 SELECT AVG(avg_each_order) AS avg_pickup_minutes